 : something viewed as a prophetic revelation

 an environmental apocalypse

-Apocolypse in Wikipedia:
+Apocalypse in Wikipedia:

 An apocalypse (Ancient Greek: ἀποκάλυψις apokálypsis, from ἀπό and καλύπτω, literally meaning "an uncovering") is a disclosure of knowledge or revelation.
 In religious contexts it is usually a disclosure of something hidden, "a vision of heavenly secrets that can make sense of earthly realities".

-Apocolypse What the Scriptures Say:
+Apocalypse What the Scriptures Say: